 - Lack or loss of opportunity and important resources in foreign country.
 A good example of this is if an applicant’s spouse has a university degree from the U.S. and has no guarantee of having the same opportunity in a foreign country to use it.
 They may be required to attend additional schooling or comply with licensing requirements which may be very difficult if the spouse only speaks English.
 If the applicant’s spouse is currently in school, they may be unable to transfer to continue their degree or be unable to get financial aid.
 If the U.S. citizen or LPR spouse is a female, they may not have as many or any opportunities to work or get additional education in certain foreign countries.
 The same applies if you have children in school, especially if they are in special education or after school programs.

 - Dangerous country conditions.
-If your city and state of origin are in a particularly dangerous area, and this is the only place you can reasonably relocate, include evidence of the danger with news and web articles.
-If neighbors or family back in your home country have suffered due to uncontrolled violence and criminal activity, include this in the form of personal stories, articles, photos, or police reports.
+If your city and state of origin are in a particularly dangerous area and you will suffer extreme hardship and becoming a permanent resident is the best way to escape, and this is the only place you can reasonably relocate, include evidence of the danger with news and web articles.
+If neighbors or family back in your home country have suffered extreme hardship due to uncontrolled violence and criminal activity, include this in the form of personal stories, articles, photos, or police reports.
 Even areas of extreme poverty can be used to show how much your family would suffer if you were to have to live there.
 Is the only place available for you to stay in your country of origin a home without plumbing?
 Is there no electricity?
 Is access to medical assistance nearly impossible to get to?
 Include photos of where you live now and where you would have to live in the foreign country to prove why you and your family would suffer living there.

 Are you or someone you know thinking about filing for their immigrant visa or green card?
-Has a friend or relative been denied and told they need a waiver?
+Has a friend or relative been denied and told they need a waiver or have they had final order of removal?
 Talk to an experienced attorney to discuss your situation and help you file the strongest case possible.
-Contact my office today at (210) 320-5633 to set up a consultation and get a professional assessment of your case.
+Contact my office today at (210) 320-5633 to set up a consultation and get a professional assessment of your case for an immigration visa.